 Best for fans of stories about family secrets

 Winter in Paradise will whisk you away to St. John, for a change of scene from Elin’s usual Nantucket setting.
 As a middle ages Irene rings in a cold Midwestern New Year, a shocking phone call changes everything.
 She learns that her beloved husband, who was away on “business,” was killed in a helicopter crash on the Caribbean island.

 After Irene and her two sons arrive in St. John, they soon discover that Irene’s husband was living a secret life involving some of the locals.
 This one is pure drama and Winter escapism, with some heart.

-Best for the month of December
+Best for the holiday season